 14. There’s a gender imbalance.

 Tattoos are more common among women than they are in men.

 In 2013, a London resident called William Mullane gained some renown when he used his father’s ashes to tattoo a portrait of the man on his body.

-Some cultures use urine to mix tattoo colours.
+Some cultures use urine to mix tattoo colors.

 Angels and hearts are the most popular images used in tattoos.

-Despite the prevalence of tattoos, ‘tattoo’ is misspelt more than most other English language words.
+Despite the prevalence of tattoos, ‘tattoo’ is misspelled more than most other English language words.

-Do you know any interesting or fun facts about tattoos we’ve not mentioned?
-Share them here in the comments section below.
+Do you know any fun facts about tattoos?
+Share them in the comments below.